 Feser’s Augustinian Proof (Metaphysical Arguments)

 Scholastic realism is a type of moderate realism.
-As such, it falls between platonism and nominalism on the issue of universals.
-Universals, strictly speaking, only exist in minds, but they are founded on real relations of similarity in the world.
+It falls between Platonism and nominalism on universals.
+Universals, strictly speaking, only exist in minds, but they are founded on actual relations of similarity in the world.

 1) Abstract objects exist.

 2) If abstract objects exist, either Platonic realism is true, Aristotelian realism is true, or Scholastic realism is true.

 3) Platonic realism and Aristotelian realism are false.

 5) If Scholastic realism is true, abstract objects exist in a necessarily existent intellect.